 At the AAMI we strive to preserve, exhibit and teach Iowa’s African American heritage.
 We encourage engagement, conversation and reflection.
 In the face of racial injustice, we offer educational and interactive programs striving toward understanding, equality and justice.
 The late poet Maya Angelou said “Do the best you can until you know better.
 Then when you know better, do better.”

-As we all aspire to do better, the African American Museum of Iowa is here as a resource for ALL Iowans and visitors who want to be proactive about learning history that has long been excluded from our textbooks and continues to shape our identities today.
-With that said you are invited to the Museum’s Juneteenth celebration on Saturday, June 18.
-Our annual festival will be held at NewBo City Market from 11am - 6pm, with a mayoral proclamation, all-day stage performances, community vendor booths and more.
+As we all aspire to do better, the AAMI is here as a resource for ALL Iowans and visitors who want to be proactive about learning history that has long been excluded from our textbooks and continues to shape our identities today.
+Join us for a week-long celebration including:

 Visit blackiowa.org/Juneteenth to learn more and explore past celebrations.
 But don’t stop with Juneteenth.
 The AAMI provides educational tools year-round through relevant exhibits, programs, collections, traveling resources and events.
 Why?
 Because Black history is Iowa’s history.